MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-android.md

 # Using Microsoft Tunnel for Android

-The Microsoft Tunnel app creates a secure VPN connection so that you can securely and privately access your corporate network from anywhere.
+Microsoft Tunnel creates a VPN connection so that you can securely and privately access your corporate network from anywhere.

 ## Install Microsoft Tunnel

-Microsoft Tunnel is available in the Google Play store.
+Tunnel is available in the Google Play store.
 Before heading there, check your device to see if it's already installed.

-If you can’t find Microsoft Tunnel in the Play store, contact your IT support person for help.
+If you can’t find Tunnel in the Play store, contact your IT support person for help.